-You can find a full list of county or tribal servicing agency phone numbers here.
+You can find a full list of county and Tribal Nation phone numbers here.
 MNbenefits.mn.gov does not have access to your case status.

-You will need to have an interview with a county worker if you applied for any of these programs: Food Stamps (SNAP), a cash assistance program like MFIP or General Assistance, Emergency Assistance, and/or Housing Support (GRH).
+You will need to have an interview with an eligibility worker if you applied for any of these programs: Food Stamps (SNAP), a cash assistance program like MFIP or General Assistance, Emergency Assistance, and/or Housing Support (GRH).

 If you only applied for the Child Care Assistance Program (CCAP), you will not need to have an interview.
 You may need to provide additional documents.

 Please check your mail regularly and pick up the phone for all calls you receive, even calls from “unknown” or blocked numbers.
-Your county will contact you with next steps for completing your application.
+Your county or Tribal Nation will contact you with next steps for completing your application.

-You are also welcome to call your county or tribal servicing agency directly to check on the status of your case.
-You can find a full list of county phone numbers here.
+You are also welcome to call your county or Tribal Nation directly to check on the status of your case.
+You can find a full list of county and Tribal Nation phone numbers here.

-You can also send verification documents directly to your county or tribal servicing agency.
-Find how to send documents to your county here.
+You can send verification documents directly to your county or Tribal Nation by clicking on the 'Upload documents' button on our homepage, or upload your documents here.
+Find more ways to send documents to your county or Tribal Nation.

-Food Stamps (SNAP): Your county or tribal servicing agency has 30 days to approve or deny your case.
-Some people with very low income can get expedited services, and their cases should be processed in 3 days.
-Because of the pandemic, counties are receiving a higher volume of applications than normal.
+Food Stamps (SNAP): Your county or Tribal Nation has 30 days to approve or deny your case.
+Some people with very low income can get expedited services, and their cases should be processed in 7 days.
+Because of the pandemic, counties and Tribal Nations are receiving a higher volume of applications than normal.
 It may take longer than usual to hear back.
-If it’s been more than two weeks and you haven’t gotten any mail or phone calls from your county, or you want to contact your county office, you can find their phone number here.
+If it’s been more than two weeks and you haven’t gotten any mail or phone calls from your county or Tribal Nation, or you want to contact them directly, you can find their phone number here.